ha5dzs/volciclab-utilities/server_setup.md

 ### Testing performance

 The server runs `iperf3` as a daemon by default.
-You can test connection bandwidth between the server and pretty much anything using the following command:
+You can test connection bandwidth between the server and pretty much anything with `iperf3 -c 192.168.42.6 -t <number of test points> -i <display interval in seconds>`.
+For example, from a computer that is connected to the network via wifi and is in the other side of the building, this is what I am getting:

 ```bash
 $ iperf3 -c 192.168.42.6 -t 20 -i 1